gomorpheus/morpheus-docs/installation/database/innodb/manualInstall.rst

            cluster.status()

-    * Create the mySQL Router user **(Make sure to create this before setting up mysqlrouter.
+    * Create the mySQL Router user **(Make sure to create this before setting up MySQL Router.
 Otherwise the user will be created with the legacy native plugin)**

         .. code-block:: js